forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ##### Discussion
 * "Only a small proportion of people with SARS-CoV-2 infection were aware of their infection."

-#### Ndaye
+#### Summary Ndaye
-Nkuba Ndaye, A., Hoxha, A., Madinga, J., Mariën, J., Peeters, M., Leendertz, F. H., Ahuka Mundeke, S., Ariën, K. K., Muyembe Tanfumu, J. J., Mbala Kingebeni, P., & Vanlerberghe, V. (2021). **Challenges in interpreting SARS-CoV-2 serological results in African countries.**
+Nkuba Ndaye, A., Hoxha, A., Madinga, J., Mariën, J., Peeters, M., Leendertz, F. H., Ahuka Mundeke, S., Ariën, K. K., Muyembe Tanfumu, J. J., Mbala Kingebeni, P., & Vanlerberghe, V. (2021).
+**Challenges in interpreting SARS-CoV-2 serological results in African countries.**
 The Lancet.
 Global health, 9(5), e588–e589. <https://doi.org/10.1016/S2214-109X(21)00060-7>
 ##### Methods
 * *Testing Dates:* 17 July to 13 August
 * *Type:* Seroprevalence
 * *Study Population:*
   * The median age of participants was 42 years; 242 (43%) of 562 participants were male and 320 (57%) were female.
+  * Healthcare staff
-  * Healthcare staff working in Kinshasa (capital of the Democratic Republic of Congo)
+* *Location:* Kinshasa (capital of the Democratic Republic of Congo)
 ##### Results
-* Prevalence:
-    * "202 samples (36%) were seropositive using the EUROIMMUN IgG, 171 (30%) using the Quickzen IgM and 72 (13%) using the Quickzen IgG."
+* "202 samples (36%) were seropositive using the EUROIMMUN IgG, 171 (30%) using the Quickzen IgM and 72 (13%) using the Quickzen IgG.
+Only 46 (8%) of 562 samples were positive by all three tests."
 * "Two of eight participants who had previously tested positive by SARS-CoV-2 PCR were seronegative by all three commercial serology tests."
 * "89 (16%) samples were positive for malaria by microscopy."

+> The seroprevalence is likely 40% or more since the PCR testees suggest a low sensitivity of the immune assays.

 ##### Method Details
 * *Seroprevalence:* "These three commercial assays were the EUROIMMUN IgG ELISA (EUROIMMUN, Lübeck, Germany)—a widely used assay in Europe, with sensitivity of 94·6% and specificity of 99·8%—and Quickzen IgG and IgM (Zentech, Belgium), a lateral flow test that detects IgG and IgM antibodies on a single device with a specificity of 100% and sensitivity of 68·8% for IgM and 49·2% for IgG.1"

-#### Olayanju
+#### Summary Olayanju
 Olayanju, O., Bamidele, O., Edem, F., Eseile, B., Amoo, A., Nwaokenye, J., Udeh, C., Oluwole, G., Odok, G., & Awah, N. (2021).
 **SARS-CoV-2 Seropositivity in Asymptomatic Frontline Health Workers in Ibadan, Nigeria.**
 The American journal of tropical medicine and hygiene, 104(1), 91–94. <https://doi.org/10.4269/ajtmh.20-1235>